-The student's parent shall submit a school choice application on a form approved by DESE to this District and the student's resident district.
-Except for students who are transferring under Uniformed Service Member Dependent School Choice, the transfer application must be postmarked, emailed, or hand delivered between January 1 and May 1 of the year preceding the fall semester the applicant would begin school in the District.
-The District shall date and time stamp all applications the District receives as both the resident and nonresident district as they are received in the District's central office.
-Except for application from students are transferring under Uniformed Service Member Dependent School Choice, application postmarked, emailed, or hand delivered on or after May 2 will not be accepted.
+The student's parent shall submit a school choice application on a form approved by DESE to all applications the District receives as both the resident and nonresident district as they are received in the District's central office.
+Except for application from students are transferring under Uniformed Service Member Dependent School Choice, application postmarked, emailed, or hand delivered on or after June 2 will not be accepted.
 Statutorily, preference is required to be given to siblings of students who are already enrolled in the District.
 Therefore, siblings whose applications fit the capacity standards approved by the Board of Directors may be approved ahead of an otherwise qualified non-sibling applicant who submitted an earlier application as identified by the application's date and time stamp.